Highmark Events Center

 The Highmark Events Center (formerly The Hammermill, the Gannon Auditorium, and "The Audi") is a 2,800-seat basketball arena on the campus of Gannon University in Erie, Pennsylvania.
 Built in 1949, it is home to various Gannon athletic teams.

 History

 The arena was opened in 1949 as the Gannon Auditorium, or "The Audi".

 It was renamed the Hammermill Center in February 1983 after the Hammermill Paper Company donated money to repair and improve the arena.
 In February 2022, it was renamed Highmark Events Center after Highmark Health, which donated money for a $10 million renovation.

 The 36,560-square-foot center is home to the university’s basketball, volleyball, wrestling, acrobatics and tumbling, and competitive cheer teams.
-Other events held there have included community lectures, concerts, camps, events and programs.
+Other events held there have included community lectures, concerts, camps, and programs.